top of page

 Daniel obliged, but didn’t open his eyes until the glasses were in place.

 He was in the centre of a shopping mall at night.
 Men in suits and women in evening gowns stepped carefully around the old man in a crumpled pair of shorts and a rather dirty t-shirt.
-Neon light flashed out messages in a language that could have been English but were so bright and blurry that he could make no sense of them.
+Neon lights flashed out messages in a language that could have been English but were so bright and blurry that he could make no sense of them.
 The buildings blazed with light—beacons of excitement, gratification and bliss.

 Everything wavered as if the lights were too dazzling.